 Each batch is made from 3 varieties of peppers, all locally grown.
 The jelly is best served with cream cheese on crackers and makes a perfect gift during the holidays!
 Buy a jar for yourself and one for a friend!
 Samples available during the show just to tempt your taste buds.
 Jars sell for $4.75 each which include an attractive fabric topper and informational card.

-Deborah (Deb) Doehler has been a participant of Cream of the Country for over 15 years.
+Deborah (Deb) Doehler has been a participant of Cream of the Country for over 18 years.
 This year she will be adding her new line "Home Grown Pottery."
 Her low fire, brightly glazed pottery items will be a whimsical addition to the mix of hand-crafted items available at the bazaar.
 Deb will also be bringing her collection of vintage and found items for the collector with an eye for the unique.
-Deb has been a long time collector and has a booth at The Junk Asylum antique mall in Eldridge, IA.
+Deb has been a long time collector and has a booth at Living Vintage antique mall in Eldridge, IA as well as C & S Antiques in Geneseo, IL.
 She searches for unusual vintage and gently used newer items including jewelry, furniture, kitchen items, garden items and linens.
 Look for the tags labeled "#88 Deb D." for unusual finds!

 Baskets filled with chocolate covered pretzels with an M&M, aka "fried eggs" are also made by chef Danica.